Steady&True

 What if I don't feel much from breath practices?

-That's common—especially at first.
-Different nervous systems respond differently, and sometimes subtle shifts are the first sign (2% counts).
+That's common, especially at first.
+Each nervous system responds differently, and sometimes shifts will be small and subtle.
 Start smaller, practice briefly and consistently, and explore other tools (movement, muscle release, orienting, and awareness practices).